User Guide

 Apply and Close

-Changes apply immediately to your active bike's dashboard and alerts.
+Changes apply immediately to your active vehicle's dashboard and alerts.
+Use Reset to Defaults if you want to return built-in intervals to Moto Shed's defaults.

 💡

-Pro Tip: Set shorter intervals for severe riding conditions (track use, dusty environments, extreme temperatures) and longer ones for highway cruising.
+Pro Tip: Set shorter intervals for severe use conditions such as track days, towing, dusty environments, short-trip commuting, or extreme temperatures, and longer ones for easy highway cruising.

 Disabling a Maintenance Item

-If an item doesn't apply to your bike (e.g., oil changes on an electric motorcycle), open Shed → Service Intervals, find the item, and toggle it to Disabled.
-The item hides from the dashboard and no alerts are generated.
-Past history is preserved and you can re-enable it any time.
+If an item doesn't apply to your vehicle, open Shed → Intervals, find the item, and toggle Disable.
+Disabled items do not generate dashboard alerts.
+Past history is preserved and you can re-enable the item any time.

 Backup & Export